TLChicken/dynamaker-guide/Contents/Special Controls.md

 # Other Controls

-### Only in Dynaremix (Older Version of the Chart Maker / Other dynaremixv3 Version)
+### Only in Dynaremix (An older Version of Dynamaker / The other dynaremixv3 Version)

 Keyboard: